 - Preheat the oven to 350°F. Make the vegan “buttermilk” by stirring the apple cider vinegar into the plant milk.
 Let it sit for a couple of minutes so it can curdle.

-- In a medium-sized bowl, beat the cold butter and sugar until they’re fully combined and have a grainy texture.
+- Beat the cold butter and sugar together until they’re fully combined and have a grainy texture.
 Mix in the buttermilk and vanilla.
-Next, use a sifter to add the flour, baking powder, and salt.
+Use a sifter to add the flour, baking powder, and salt.
 Give it another quick beat just until everything is combined.
 The batter should be smooth and thick.

-- Bake them in the oven for 10-12 minutes.
-Keep an eye on them after about 10 minutes.
+- Bake them for 10-12 minutes.
+Keep an eye on them after 10 minutes.
 Remove them as soon as the bottom edges start to turn a light golden brown.
 Let them cool on the sheet for 5 minutes and then transfer them to a cooling rack to cool for 10 more minutes.

 Coffee